ercas/scripts/README.md

 * sortimagesbyfx.sh - sort a directory of images according to a property of the images. for example: sort images according to increasing hue or increasing lightness

-* trash.sh - wrapper for gvfs-trash that allows for easy trash operations like listing and restoring trashed items from the command line
+* trash.sh - wrapper for gvfs-trash that allows for quick trash operations like listing and restoring trashed items from the command line

 * trim.c - an interactive "cut". not exactly a "script" but didn't warrant a new repository. precursor to trim.py; will probably be removed in the future.